Errol Holmes: War service

-During World War II, he was an officer in the Royal Artillery, achieving the rank of Major.
+During World War II, Holmes was an officer in the Royal Artillery, achieving the rank of Major.
 He was described as a "flak expert".
 He flew as British flak liaison officer with the first American bomber mission against the German naval base at Wilhelmshaven.
 When the waist gunner of his aircraft was injured, Holmes took his place, but did not have any opportunity to fire the weapon.
 He was awarded the US DFC in 1948 for his services during the war, having been the flak liaison officer with the 1st Bomb Wing/Division during all their operations over Europe.

 Later career

 After the war, Holmes was persuaded back to Surrey as captain for two further seasons from 1947, and as late as 1955, at the age of 49, he came back to captain Surrey in one match against Oxford University, batting at number nine and scoring 49 runs.
 In retirement, he sat on MCC and Surrey committees.
+Not everyone was a fan of Holmes.
+Jim Laker said "One man really summed up all that was wrong with the English cricket world in 1945.
+That was Surrey's captain Errol Holmes.
+He very nearly made me leave the game before I had started."

 He published his autobiography, Flannelled Foolishness: A Cricketing Chronicle, in 1957.
 He died in hospital in August 1960 after a heart attack.
 Sir Jack Hobbs, who played alongside him and served with him on the Surrey committee, wrote that Holmes "was a true sportsman and a lovable fellow", "a fine attacking batsman" who "set a fine personal example in the field" and "would not tolerate anything shady or underhanded".